tuan0504/kotlin_coroutine_architecture/README.md

 -------------

 ### Functionality
-The app is have one screens.
+The app have one screens.
 User inputs a city name and we will show them the weather data for the last 7 days of this city

 ### Building